USS Oliver Hazard Perry: Shock Trial Testing

 Oliver Hazard Perry was one of the few lead ships to be subjected to shock trials.
 These series of trials conducted early in the life of the ship put this steel hull / aluminum superstructure to the test.
 The proximity of the tests (seen in associated pictures), caused many of the machine mounts and components to become warped or damaged.
 This damage created alignment problems for the engineering and combat systems teams in the years to come.
 The ship regularly required waivers on machine performance due to the warping of many mounting brackets.
 The shock tests also created cracks in the aluminum superstructure that required frequent repairs.
 However, this did not affect the overall readiness of the ship, nor did it prevent Oliver Hazard Perry from achieving the record for the most-ever hours put on the GE LM2500 Main Propulsion engine.

 Fate

-After 19.2 years of active service, Oliver Hazard Perry was decommissioned on 20 February 1997, in Mayport, FL under the last Commanding Officer, CDR Robert F. Holman, USNR.
+After 19.2 years of active service, Oliver Hazard Perry was decommissioned on 20 February 1997, in Mayport, FL.
 Though she was stricken on 3 May 1999, Oliver Hazard Perry was held in the museum donation category at the former Navy shipyard in Philadelphia, Pennsylvania.
 A group had hoped to bring her to Toledo, Ohio as a museum ship and a memorial for the Battle of Lake Erie.
 The group was unable submit a viable financial plan together in time so the Perry was sold for scrap in December 2005.